PakshP/ModCompany-Installer/README.md

-# Modpack Installer for Lethal Company
+# (DEPRECATED) Modpack Installer for Lethal Company

 I created this to make it easy for friends to install and uninstall mods for Lethal Company